fufrank724/Reinforcement-Trading/README.md

 # Reinforcement-Trading

-Here are some experiment of reinforcement trading.\n The data in this project is TXF,the future published in Taiwan.\n You can use any data you like.
+Here are some experiment of reinforcement trading. <br /> The data in this project is TXF,the future published in Taiwan. <br /> You can use any data you like.
 All of these models cannot get good result yet, but you may improve them yourself.